cenuno/islr_notes/02_statistical_learning/README.md

   scale_y_continuous(name = "Sales (in thousands of units)"
                      , limits = c(0, 30)) +
   facet_wrap(facets = vars(type)) +
-  labs(title = "Increasing the radio advertisement budget\nincreases sales at a higher rate than both TV or newspapers"
+  labs(title = "Increasing the radio advertisement budget increases sales at a\nhigher rate than increasing the budgets for either TV or newspapers"
        , caption = islr.text) +
   my.theme
 ```